jessef10/weather_tunes/README.txt

-This repo is prepared for group project of tcss506 team 2.
+Welcome to WeatherTunes, a web app to suggested music based your current weather.
 Reading this text file can help developer to gain a better understanding of the structure for the project.

 # python files
 app.py is served as a Flask application that displays the weather forecast for a given location and provides a music playlist.